eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

     ```bash
     python 01-download-input-data.py
     ```
 2. **Create the simulation grid**: Calculate a grid that we will perform the tidal simulation on.
-A YAML configuration file is used to specify the all the parameters of the simulation such as the bounding box, resolution, time extent, etc. In this quick run we will use a preconfigure example config file to simulate just one month for a small section of the Kimberly.
+A YAML configuration file is used to specify the all the parameters of the simulation such as the bounding box, resolution, time extent, etc. In this quick run we will use a preconfigured example config file to simulate just one month for a small section of the Kimberly in Western Australia.
 This simulation will only take less than 1 minute.
 This script will make the model grid, and create a cropped version of the EOT20 tidal constituent files to make the simulation faster.
     ```bash
     python 02-tide_model_grid.py --config config/king-sound-quick-test.yaml
     ```
 3. **Run the tidal model**: This will perform the tidal modelling over the simulation grid for the time period specified in the configuration file, then calculate the tidal statistics for each pixel in the grid.
     ```bash
-    python 03-tidal_stats.py --config config\king-sound-quick-test.yaml
+    python 03-tidal_stats.py --config config/king-sound-quick-test.yaml
     ```
     This script has a feature to split the work into processes for parallel processing, but in this quick test it is not needed.
 4. **Consolidate the result and save to its final destination**: When the tidal simulation is split across multiple processes, each process calculates a separate portion of the grid (organised as strips).
 This script merges all the strips back into one raster per statistic and saves the result to the final destination (specified in the YAML config).
-In this run because we didn't split the job up this script simply makes a copy of the data into the final destination `working/EOT20-king-sound/`
+In this run because we didn't split the job up, so this script simply makes a copy of the data into the final destination `working/EOT20-king-sound/`
     ```bash
     python 04-merge_strips.py --config config/king-sound-quick-test.yaml
     ```